So, this is like Ultimate Frisbee?

 - Avoid the soft sand.
 Soft sand is very difficult to run in, so stay out of it yourself.
 If you can push the faster runners further into the soft sand, so much the better.

 - Throw behind a fast runner.When you throw to a faster runner, throw it a little bit *behind* him (so he has to stop or double back).
-The reason is purely psychological: the faster runner forgets that he's supposed to return to us and instead keeps running ahead; this makes the slower runners feel like they are supposed to try to catch up to him.
+The faster runner forgets that he's supposed to return to us and instead keeps running ahead; this makes the slower runners feel like they are supposed to try to catch up to him.
 Both psychological states contribute to a widening gap between players, because the slower runners quickly become exhausted.
 Before throwing the frisbee behind, let us know that's what you're doing, or call someone's name and point where you're planning to send him.

 - Throw short to someone far ahead of you.
 NEVER fling the frisbee harder to try to reach someone who is way out ahead of you (and in some enthusiastic cases, still running fast!).
 This will only put her further ahead of you.
 It's not nearly as much fun for any of the players, since the faster person then finds herself basically no longer in the game.
 As the slower runner, you're much better off throwing short, so the person has to run back toward you.
-This strategy is for some reason hard to remember when you're out there, possibly because you *can* throw the frisbee pretty far (or possibly it's the dog-mentality to chase things that kicks in).
-I only remember it because I've been manipulating my friends with the frisbee for many years. :-)

 - Make the faster runners zigzag.
 While you're running beside a faster runner, wear him out by throwing alternating short tosses and long ones, perpendicular to the path of travel.
 This will make him run in a zigzag while you can continue to run a straight path or slow to a walk to catch your breath.
+But throw it within catchable distance; people learn quickly not to chase your throws if they tend to be out of reach.

 - Send faster runners on a sprint.
 If a faster runner is going at a painfully slow pace, he'll know enough to ask for a long throw so that he can get a good sprint in.
 If he doesn't ask, assume he's fine with the pace.